The 6 best alternatives to Toptal|Sites similar to Toptal

 For Businesses

 There are many advantages to using ComeUp.
 First of all, buyers can contact sellers before placing an order.
-So if you’re ever in doubt, you can contact sellers and ask them questions.
+So, if you’re ever in doubt, you can contact sellers and ask them questions.
 You can also use the reviews left by previous buyers to decide if a service is the right one for you.
-Another benefit for buyers is that ComeUp is safe to use and has a well-thought-out ordering system designed to protect buyers.
+Another benefit for buyers is that ComeUp is safe to use and has a well-thought-out ordering system optimized to protect buyers.
 Sellers all have to verify their identity by submitting an identity document before they can sell services.

 Discover ComeUp